Selecting a Personal Computer

 The Windows and macOS operating systems are both commonly used by Engineering students and faculty.
 Linux is also used, but is less common.

-All software required for Engineering coursework is available in on-campus CAEN computer labs.
-CAEN also offers remote connections to the computer lab environment, which provides access to most engineering software applications from off-campus.
-While these options do not diminish the recommended minimum hardware requirements above, they ensure there is no requirement for students to install course software directly on their laptops.
+All software required for Engineering coursework is provided in on-campus CAEN computer labs.
+CAEN also offers the ability for students to connect remotely, which allows access to most engineering software applications from off-campus.
+While these options do not diminish the minimum hardware recommendations listed above, they ensure there is no requirement for students to install course-related software directly.

 CAEN works with vendors to offer no-cost, academic software that Engineering students may install on their personal computers at no cost.
 Most of these applications run on the Windows operating system, but there are options available for Mac users to emulate Windows and install them (e.g. VMware).
 In many cases, the software applications are only accessible to students who are enrolled in a for-credit course at Michigan Engineering.